Notes for educators and students on using the MBTI ®, our Cognitive Style Inventory, and the resources of PersonalityPathways.com

 So if you still have more than one candidate for your “best fit” personality type, inspecting the patterns of the alternatives and judging which one seems to best illustrate your own may help.

 Best Books on Myers-Briggs & Personality.
 See our MBTI Personality Type Book Reviews.
-Of the Introductory texts reviewed, I'd most recommend the booklet by Nardi and Berens and the book by Otto Kroeger.
+Of the Introductory texts reviewed, I’d most recommend the booklet by Nardi and Berens and the book by Otto Kroeger.
 If your exploration of personality type is in a spiritual context, look at the book by Hirsh and Kise.
 There are also digital Kindle versions of these books.

 Keep on learning and exploring.